deannabosschert/real-time-web-2021/README.md

 - [ ] Ask questions to Justus (Room logic, scoreboard logic)
 - [ ] Add functionalities

+#### Quirks
+- Removed build command for css to avoid issues with Heroku
+- Heroku removed MongoDB support

 ## ⚙️ Installation
 Clone this repository to your own device:
 ```bash